Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Don’t miss:

-- Doria Castle – Climb to the top for breathtaking coastal views.
-Fun fact: This medieval tower was built to defend against pirate attacks, which makes it even cooler.
+• Doria Castle – Climb to the top for breathtaking coastal views.
+Fun fact: This medieval tower was built to defend against pirate attacks, which makes it even cooler in my opinion.

-Once you’ve soaked in Vernazza’s charm, it’s time to tie your shoes and hike to Monterosso on one of the most scenic trails in Cinque Terre!
+Once you’ve soaked in Vernazza’s charm, it’s time to hit the trails and hike to Monterosso on one of the most scenic paths in Cinque Terre!

 Hiking With Spectacular Views

-One of the most scenic parts of this Cinque Terre itinerary is the hike from Vernazza to Monterosso.
-If you’re looking for the best way to spend 3 days in Cinque Terre, this trail is a must!
+One of the most beautiful parts of this Cinque Terre itinerary is the hike from Vernazza to Monterosso, and one of the best ways to spend a morning.
+It should definitely be added to any 3-day Cinque Terre itinerary.

-Right after leaving Vernazza, you’ll hit one of the most breathtaking viewpoints of the entire town.
-It’s worth stopping here for a photo (or five!).
+Right after leaving Vernazza, you’ll see one of the most breathtaking viewpoints of the entire town.
+It’s worth stopping here for a photo or five!

-But before you lace up your sneakers, check the trail conditions.
+Important: Before you go on any hike in Cinque Terre, check the trail conditions.
 Some sections close periodically due to maintenance or weather conditions.
+Sometimes you can only go one way.

 To access the trail, you’ll need ONE of the following: